 The independent film scene was incredibly liberating - it allowed me to exploit every creative curiosity I had.
 The definite milestone of these years is a short film I made, called "Babydoll".
 If you subscribe to my newsletter you'll receive a special link and password with which you can watch it.

-Then, something unexpected happened.
-The financial world collapsed, savings dried up and living in London became unsustainable.
+Then, as you know, the financial world collapsed.
+My savings dried up and living in London became unsustainable.
 In truth, I'd been feeling restless for a while - that travel bug really is a nasty sort - and decided to take the economic crisis as a good excuse to pack up and go once more.

 Of course I did learn a thing or two.
-In fact, I don't know where I'd be without without the experience, but once I graduated I was more than happy to return to where I once started.
-Aka: creating things and then typing stories about it.
+In fact, I don't know where I'd be without the experience, but once I graduated I was more than happy to return to where I once started.
+There is a therapist lurking in me, and I let it out every now and then, but there's also many other undercover professionals who want their stage time.
+I don't know yet which one will play the leading role, I don't think we're supposed to know everything.

 But I digress.
 In fact, I need to thank you, you starbar, for your attention and your interest.